Questions to Discuss with a Prospective Psychedelic Facilitator

 • Have you ever been the subject of a police report or complaint?
 Where and when?
 If so, do you have any documentation?
 What did the report or complaint allege?

-Rationale for asking these questions and answers that may raise red flags: Understanding a person’s criminal history can, depending on the nature of that history, give you insight into whether they may be a suitable facilitator for you.
-For instance, if the person has been accused of sexual assault or other types of assault, this can be highly relevant information as you evaluate a facilitator.
+Understanding a person's criminal history can, depending on the nature of that history, give you insight into whether they may be a suitable facilitator for you.
+For instance, if the person has been accused of sexual assault or other types of assault during facilitation or psychedelic-assisted therapy.
+This can be highly relevant information as you evaluate a facilitator.

 • Have you ever been mentioned in an article, book, podcast, or online forum about inappropriate behavior related to a psychedelic experience?
 If so, please tell me all of them.

-Rationale for asking these questions and answers that may raise red flags: Even if a person has not been arrested or sued, there may be publicly available information about them that may shed light on their fitness to be your prospective facilitator.
+Even if a person has not been arrested or sued, there may be publicly available information about them that may shed light on their fitness to be your prospective facilitator and whether or not they are operating and ethical practice.

 • Apart from police reports or lawsuits, have you ever had a client accuse you of inappropriately touching them?
 For example, has a client ever sent you a private email, voicemail, or letter accusing you of inappropriately touching them?
 What specifically was the accusation?
 How did you respond?
 How did it resolve?
 Do you have any documentation regarding that resolution?